1.5 Value of radical creativity

 ‘Since 1860, two-thirds of (economic) growth have come from ideas and one third from training and education.
 The proportion produced through fixed assets has been low.
 Ideas used to come from industry; today, it is from information technology.
 Above all, ideas are generated in knowledge-intensive service sectors.’

 Where do knowledge workers get their ideas from?
-Neuroscience studies have shown that creative thinking in the human brain is based on complex and random links between perception (what stimuli we pay attention to and how we interpret them), cognition (what we know) and behaviour (what we do) (Abraham, 2018).
+Neuroscience studies have shown that creative thinking in the human brain is based on complex and random links between perception (what stimuli we pay attention to and how we interpret them), cognition (what we know) and behavior (what we do)1.
 Radically creative ideas often come from paying attention to default assumptions about how something works and daring to challenge those assumptions.

 In other words, radical creativity usually starts with noticing and questioning our familiar beliefs about the world.
 For example, scientists at Aalto’s FinnCeres Research Center challenged the assumption that using wood for energy always causes climate emissions.
 Instead, they asked the question: ‘What if we could use wood for energy without emissions?’